 By Bob Lasiewicz, Managing Director, Crossroads of Learning

 The Socratic Method (also known as Socratic teaching or questioning) is probably the most ancient of all teaching methodologies.
-In its original form, the master tutor questioned the student until the student actually becomes confused about what he knew regarding a particular subject.
-Then slowly the master tutor asked open-ended questions that not only reintroduced subject knowledge to the student, but also raised the student’s level of thinking to a higher level of synthesis and creativity.
+In its original form, the tutor will question the student until confused about what he knew regarding a particular subject.
+Then slowly the tutor will ask open-ended questions to reintroduce the subject.
+Consequently, raising the student’s level of thinking to a higher level.

 The following are examples of questions for the most significant Socratic Method standards as outlined by Dr. Paul.